Franklalalala/test_read_the_docs/docs/manual/PlotWithFullereneDataParser_2.rst

 .. note::

-   Please cite the article (DOI:10.1039/D2CP03549A) if ``autosteper.plotter`` is utilized in your work.
+   Please cite the article: https://doi.org/10.1039/D2CP03549A, if ``autosteper.plotter`` is utilized in your work.

 Basic usage